freesewing/freesewing/markdown/org/docs/designs/shelly/instructions/en.md

 - Or you can leave the edges unfinished, particularly if it's swim fabric or some other fabric that does not fray at all.

 ### Step 5: Enjoy your new shirt!

+- It's time to take your new shirt for a swim, or to show it off at the beach!